English | Español

 - Does he try to make women feel sorry for him because of all the hard luck he has had with other people?

-Another important assessment tool is to notice what someone is like when he is disappointed, frustrated or not getting what he wants.
-Is he unhappy but respectful or does he become aggressive?
+Another important assessment tool is to notice what someone is like when he is disappointed, frustrated, or not getting what he wants.
+Is he unhappy but still respectful?
+Or, does he become aggressive?

-These are some of the practices we use with students for dating situations:
+These are some of the relationship safety practices we use with students:

 - Protecting themselves emotionally from words like, “Stuck up bitch!”